mongodb/mongodbatlas-cloudformation-resources/ip-whitelist/README.md

 # MongoDB::Atlas::ProjectIPWhitelist

-Congratulations on starting development!

-Next steps:

-1. Populate the JSON schema describing your resource, `mongodb-atlas-projectipwhitelist.json`
-2. The RPDK will automatically generate the correct resource model from the schema whenever the project is built via Make.
-   You can also do this manually with the following command: `cfn-cli generate`
-3. Implement your resource handlers by adding code to provision your resources in your resource handler's methods.

-Please don't modify files `model.go and main.go`, as they will be automatically overwritten.

 ## Description
 This resource allows you to create, read, update and delete an IP whitelist.
 Atlas only allows client connections to the cluster from entries in the project’s whitelist.
 Each entry is either a single IP address, a CIDR-notated range of addresses, or an AWS security group.